Last Updated on June 8, 2026 by Bruno Bianchi

 Expats who have weighed living in Spain vs Portugal share a variety of reasons for their decisions.
 Spain is often preferred for its stronger infrastructure, easier language, better healthcare, and more efficient bureaucracy.
 Many also value its Mediterranean climate and improved travel connections.

-Portugal, while cherished for its charm, has drawn criticism for rainy weather, housing quality, limited infrastructure, and a now-defunct tax regime.
+Portugal, while cherished for its charm, has drawn criticism for rainy weather, housing quality, limited infrastructure, and the end of its headline NHR tax regime (now replaced by the narrower IFICI scheme).

 Here’s a video from Spainguru about a 2023 expats’ survey comparing Spain and Portugal